Markham, ON L3P 3J7

 About Operation Smile:

 Operation Smile Canada Foundation (OSCF) is the Canadian member of the global Operation Smile Inc. that began in 1982.
 Its vision is to allow all children to live with dignity.
 OSCF raises funds in Canada.
 All its grants of $7.2m go to Operation Smile Inc., its parent charity in the US.
 Operation Smile Inc. conducts health care examinations and does surgery repairs on children with facial deformities in developing countries.
 Operation Smile Inc. has 29 care centers in 19 countries.
-Donations to OSCF, the Canadian charity, also funds medical training, education and awareness programs.
+Donations to OSCF, the Canadian charity, also fund medical training, education and awareness programs.

 Operation Smile states that in a survey of its trainees, its training sessions changed how 96% of the trainees responded to an emergency situation, and 84% of the trainees saved at least one life as a result of their new-found knowledge.